Design and Technology

 - Have an appreciation for key individuals, inventions and events in history and of today that impact our world.

-- Recognise where our decisions can impact the wider world in terms of community, social and environmental issues.
+- Recognise where our decisions can impact the wider world in terms of community, social and environmental issues, encouraging sustainability and ethical awareness.

 - Self-evaluate and reflect on learning at different stages and identify areas to improve.